robscc/resume/RESUME.md

 - NoSQL **Professional** I like to use Redis or Mongodb to finish urgent features or do some trial refactoring.
 Know When & Why to use NoSQL to deal with problem.
 - Javascript I used to be a Javascript Programmer.For some reasons I transferred to be Golang programmer now.
 - OpenResty **Used** So I am familiar with Lua.
-- Bash Python Lua I use them to solve quick-done problem,such as log filting or data dumping etc.
+- Bash Python Lua I use them to solve quick-done problem,such as log filting or data dumping .etc.

 ### Experience